MrSol0/subdomains/README.md

 This simple script was tested on Python 3.7, follow the steps to make it work. and requires two modules: Censys to search for the certificates and socket to get their IP

+- Signup in https://censys.io/ and get the userid and secret and put it inside the script
 - Install Python on your device.
 - install the modules using `pip install censys socket`
 - Start the script using `python subdomains.py`